rsyncOSX/mydocsy/content/en/docs/VerifyRemote.md

 {{< figure src="/images/verify/verifycompleted.png" alt="" position="center" style="border-radius: 8px;" >}}

-RsyncUI indicates my local repository is more updated than remote.
+RsyncUI indicates  remote is more updated than my local repository.
 However, this is merely an advisory.
 I must verify this independently to ensure my certainty.
 From the toolbar, choose to show push or pull view to see more details.

-{{< figure src="/images/verify/pushview.png" alt="" position="center" style="border-radius: 8px;" >}}
+{{< figure src="/images/verify/pullview.png" alt="" position="center" style="border-radius: 8px;" >}}